-By default, the Controller operates as the Certificate Authority (CA) in an AppGate SDP deployment.
-The AppGate SDP system uses a self-signed root CA certificate and certificates generated from this CA certificate to establish trusted communications between appliances (peer interface - port 444) and from Clients to appliances (Client interface - ports 443 and 53 when SPA is used in UDP-TCP mode).
+By default, the Controller operates as the Certificate Authority (CA) in an Appgate SDP deployment.
+The Appgate SDP system uses a self-signed root CA certificate and certificates generated from this CA certificate to establish trusted communications between appliances (default peer interface: 84433) and from Clients to appliances (Client interface - ports 443 and 53 when SPA is used in UDP-TCP mode).